S3cur3Th1sSh1t/darkamour_clone/README.md

 ## Installation

 It uses the python stdlib so no need to worry about any python dependencies, so the only issue you could come accoss are binary dependencies.
-The required binarys are; i686-w64-mingw32-g++ i686-w64-mingw32-gcc and upx (probly osslsigncode soon as well)
+The required binarys are: i686-w64-mingw32-g++, i686-w64-mingw32-gcc and upx (probly osslsigncode soon as well).
 These can all be installed via apt.

 ```